gvwilson/tidynomicon/cleanup.md

 and that those mistakes can easily slip past us.
 If people are going to use our cleaned-up data in their analyses, we need a better way to develop and check our scripts.
+Before tackling that,
+though,
+let's give ourselves a bit of a break and do some plotting.